jelefra/advent-of-code/README.md

 In a first stage, I don't attempt to be clever and I try to focus on readability instead, keeping in mind extensibility when relevant.

-To start with, performance is measured (imperfectly) by measuring the average execution time.
+To start with, performance is measured (imperfectly) by timing the average execution.
 Code is ran on a 2019 MacBook Pro.